-Trustworthy Attorney Manages Probate & Estate Administration in Arizona
+Trustworthy Attorneys Manage Probate & Estate Administration in Arizona

 If you have recently lost a loved one, you may be faced with the need to probate their estate.
 Probate refers to the court process of validating a will so an executor can implement the decedent’s wishes.
 If there is no valid will, the court appoints an administrator to settle the estate.
 Whether a will exists or not, the process of settling an estate can be complex, so the person who assumes the duty needs the advice of a knowledgeable probate lawyer.
-At Pennington Law — Estate Planning, PLLC, I have extensive experience giving executors and administrators sound advice, which can be critical since they can be held personally liable for losses due to errors or misconduct.
-I can guide you through the complex process quickly and efficiently, so you maximize the value of the estate for your loved one’s heirs.
+At Pennington Law, PLLC, we have extensive experience giving executors and administrators sound advice, which can be critical since they can be held personally liable for losses due to errors or misconduct.
+We can guide you through the complex process quickly and efficiently, so you maximize the value of the estate for your loved one’s heirs.

 What are the responsibilities of an executor or personal representative?

 A will names an executor to settle the estate, sometimes with that person’s prior knowledge and consent.
 When the named executor is unable to serve, the court can appoint another responsible party.
 Unfortunately, most executors have no experience with probating a will.
 When there is no will, the least-reluctant close relative usually acts as personal representative of the estate, after getting court approval.
 The executor or personal representative is responsible for such tasks as:

 - Filing the will with the probate court

 - Getting court approval as estate administrator and posting bond

 - Developing the best strategy for fairly and expeditiously settling the estate